dequelabs/axe-core-gems/README.md

     Then the page should be accessible within "#testme"

-To exclude a portion of the page from the check:
+To exclude a portion or portions of the page from the check:

-    Then the page should be accessible excluding ".excludeme"
+    Then the page should be accessible excluding ".excludeme" Then the page should be accessible excluding ".exclude1,.exclude2"

 These limiters can be used together: